Daniel-KM/Omeka-S-module-BulkEdit/README.md

 So just write the language in the order you want for the properties you want.
 Values with other languages or without language will be kept after.

+### Set or unset visibility of a property

+Select the properties to set or unset visibility.

 # Displace values from a property to another one

 Select the source properties and the destination property, then process edit.
 Some filters (datatype, language, string, visibility) allows to move only selected values.

-### Set or unset visibility of a property

-Select the properties to set or unset visibility.
+# Explode a value into multiple values

+This tool is useful for an import of a csv file, where the checkbox for "multivalue" was missed.
+Select the properties and the separator, that may have multiple character.

+# Merge two values as uri

+Select the properties and their values will be merged two by two.
+This tool can only be used when the number of values is even.
+When a value has already the datatype "uri" with a label, it is not changed and all values of the property are skipped to avoid merge issues.
+When two uris follow each other, the property is skipped too.
+At least one value should be an url.
+When the label and the values are different urls, the property is skipped.
+It’s recommended to check order of values first.

+# Convert datatype

+Select the source datatype and the new datatype.
+Only some datatype are managed currently .

 ### Update media html from item